 Green Mountain College has a strong historic commitment to make undergraduate education flexible and affordable for Vermonters, and for students from across the U.S. and around the globe.
 Meanwhile, the value of a Green Mountain degree continues to rise—the College is consistently among the top performers in surveys conducted by The Princeton Review, U.S. News and World Reportand Sierra magazine.

-The College’s innovative resort and hospitality management program at the Killington School of Resort Management offers a bachelor of science degree which can be completed in three years—the program boats a 99% alumni job placement rating.
+The College’s innovative resort and hospitality management program at the Killington School of Resort Management offers a bachelor of science degree which can be completed in three years—the program boasts a 99% alumni job placement rating.
 Two years ago, Green Mountain College launched the Vermont Tuition Match Scholarship for high school graduates in Vermont, in which GMC pledges to match the tuition levied by the University of Vermont for applicants who meet our admission standards and who enroll full-time.
 Now, Green Mountain College is launching several new initiatives to make a Green Mountain College degree more attainable.

 “We want applicants to know they have the option of attending a Vermont private institution with the advantages of small classes and strong student advising, and that opportunity is not out of reach financially,” said Green Mountain College President Paul Fonteyn.